 In our eyes, skimming a perfectly good cylinder head is a no-no, as the surface is hardened.

 If you have fire ring indentation you can physically feel, a very light skim should remove these.
 You can usually get 2 light skims (or one heavy skim) from a K Series cylinder head.

 We don't recommend the use of separate head saver shims, as they're another potential point of sealing failure.
 If your head is below the minimum height (118.30mm) we'd recommend scrapping it, and finding another.

 All of our Head Gasket Kits are listed here - Head Gasket Kits (All Models)

 Alternatively, view our Gaskets category here - All Gaskets

-If you need a hand choosing, please email firstname.lastname@example.org and we'll help out near-immediately.
+If you need a hand choosing, please email firstname.lastname@example.org and we'll help out as soon as we can.